 After crossing the first boulder field and ending up below Easter Island Rock, the trail temporarily vanishes along the slope.
 If you pay attention, there are two faint routes to follow and this is an important choice:

-- The good way – right and up, above Easter Island Rock!
+- The good way – go right, cross the creek, and ascend the steep slope up above Easter Island Rock!
+Look for a stack of rocks marked with orange flagging tape at this junction to the creek.
 This is the best way and re-connects again with the main trail, minimizing the amount of boulder scrambling.
 We took this route on the way down.

 After leaving the boulder fields, the trail resumes in full-force.
 It’s now a sharper climb as it ascends to the high-point at Whitewater Pass.